Sunak heads to Scotland in push for the union

 Mr Sunak said: “I’m keen to work with the Scottish Government to support the North Sea because it’s something that we’re all very proud of in the UK.”

-According to The Telegraph, the new freeports will be at Cromarty Firth, near Inverness, and on the Firth of Forth, in Edinburgh.
+According to The Telegraph, the new freeports will be at Cromarty Firth, near Inverness, and on the Firth of Forth, near Edinburgh.

 The green freeports are aimed at boosting investment and growth through the use of tax incentives.